 Procedures for required performance evaluations as one basis for the determination of salary increments shall be conducted at the division level by a Division Personnel Committee.
 See section 4.4.4.
 Each faculty member will be assigned performance ratings on a numerical scale from 1-5 for teaching, professional activity, and service.
-A composite rating will then be established for each faculty member by the associate dean utilizing performance ratings and weights that have been determined by division procedures consistent with parameters established by the campus for teaching, professional activity, and service.
-Composite ratings will be reviewed and approved by the dean of academic affairs.
+A composite rating will then be established for each faculty member by the dean utilizing performance ratings and weights that have been determined by division procedures consistent with parameters established by the campus for teaching, professional activity, and service.
+Composite ratings will be reviewed and approved by the Vice Chancellor of Academic Affairs.

 Each cost center shall use a compensation matrix approved by the chancellor to guide its allocation of individual raises.
-All compensation matrices shall be subject to the advice and monitoring by the dean of academic affairs, who shall seek recommendations from the Faculty Senate Executive Committee regarding its composition.
-After seeking formal input from the Faculty Senate, the dean of academic affairs shall make periodic recommendations to the chancellor for necessary adjustments to the compensation plan.
+All compensation matrices shall be subject to the advice and monitoring by the Vice Chancellor of Academic Affairs, who shall seek recommendations from the Faculty Senate Executive Committee regarding its composition.
+After seeking formal input from the Faculty Senate, the Vice Chancellor of Academic Affairs shall make periodic recommendations to the chancellor for necessary adjustments to the compensation plan.